 This year the multi-talented Vance Lehmkuhl at Vegcast.com interviewed me about vegan waffles and waffle parties.
 I may post some highlights about it in the near future, but in the meantime you can listen to the full interview (look for Vegcast #63, May 22, 2009).

-As shown in the list and map on the right hand side of this page, several more cities (and countries!) threw vegan waffle parties this year.
+As shown in the list and map, several more cities (and countries!) threw vegan waffle parties this year.
 I’ve already received a few brief reports and photos, but I’m looking forward to getting a few more so I can post them here.

 In Pittsburgh, participants included practicing vegans and vegetarians, individuals curious about veganism and vegan food, and others simply looking to try something different and have fun.
 The delicious vegan waffle toppings included eggplant and onion, sambar, nut-based gravies, green mango chutney, fresh fruits and jams, multi-layer bean dip, sloppy tofu, vegan ice creams, fresh homemade salsa, baked apples, and many others.
 Out of respect for privacy, I’ve blurred faces in the pics below with the exception of mine and Jen’s.